chromestone/NXT-Project/README.md

         NXT-Python: https://github.com/Eelviny/nxt-python

-------->(Note: other libraries needed are listed on the above GitHub page's readme)<-------
+        (IMPORTANT: other libraries needed are listed on the above GitHub page's readme)

 Java runs the TCP client: